maksimryndin/distributed-book/src/decentralized/blockchain.md

 Byzantine Fault Tolerance (BFT, Tendermint) and Byzantine Agreement-based (Algorand) => limit the number of validators

+POW and POS tend to created concentrated pools which contradicts to decentralization

 Permisionneless (public) blockchains
 - Ethereum